 - Lemon: Zest lemon and set zest aside.
 Squeeze juice.

-- Mix it up: Vigorously whisk together the garlic, lemon juice, balsamic vinegar, and extra virgin olive oil.
+- Mix it up: Vigorously whisk together the garlic, lemon juice, balsamic vinegar, extra virgin olive oil, and herbs (if using).

-- To serve: Toss pasta with the sauce off heat.
-Top with herbs and lemon zest.
+- To serve: Toss pasta with the sauce off of the heat.
+Top with the lemon zest.